What is the Discovery Phase of a Lawsuit?

-When contemplating litigation in a personal injury matter, victims may hear attorneys or others talk about something called “discovery.”
+When contemplating litigation in an injury matter, victims may hear attorneys or others talk about something called “discovery.”
 Because the topic is far-reaching and can significantly impact how a case is approached, it is wise for prospective plaintiffs to gain a comprehensive understanding of precisely what the term encompasses and what the process will require of them.
 In essence, “discovery” is a method by which all relevant facts surrounding a lawsuit and its participants are disclosed to each side before a trial ever takes place.
 The overarching purpose is to prevent one or both parties from being surprised or caught off-guard as the suit proceeds.
 Broadly speaking, discovery is conducted in written form, via the production of important documents and through oral depositions taken during the pre-trial stage.

 Discovery in Written Form